 Table of Contents

-The most important component and the only one you actually need to make a streaming pc work is the Capture card, with the sole exception of using the NDI protocol.
-This device will clone the video output of a computer, console, or camera, and allow you to capture the video (and sometimes audio feed) of your source.
-Then, using OBS Studio, or your broadcasting software of choice.
-From there, you can record, or transmit your feed live to a streaming platform like Twitch, Glimesh, or YouTube.
+For a brief synopsis of what a capture card does, the device will clone the video output of a computer, console, or camera and allow you to capture the video (and sometimes audio feed) of your source.
+Then, using OBS Studio, or your broadcasting software of choice, you can record or transmit your feed live to a streaming platform like Twitch, Glimesh, or YouTube.

 The next logical question in the line is in regards to a Laptop; If you don’t need a discrete video card, then perhaps a laptop could be a viable option as a dedicated streaming pc?
 And yeah, you’d be 100% correct – A laptop is a completely viable streaming pc, and in a lot of cases, the only choice if you are streaming somewhere outside of your home.

 The main thing to consider regarding laptops is their age, as some of the older Laptop models lack certain CPU features that are needed to start a broadcast.
 This isn’t a feature that is advertised in the marketing material, but you can be assured that any laptop made in the last 5 years should be capable of it.
 With that said, the faster the CPU it has, the better it will be able to encode a stream.
 Bonus points if you source a laptop with a built-in Nvidia 20/30 series card to use the new NVENC encoder, which is almost always better than x264 considering the limited power of laptop CPUs.

 Optional Components for a Streaming PC